 After over a decade in product development for major brands, Lucy made the switch to support fashion businesses with product lifecycle management (PLM) software, enabling more efficient design and manufacturing and increasing transparency throughout the value chain.

-Bombyx technology is currently being introduced to fashion design degree programmes at the University of Leeds, giving students hands-on experience of a key digital industrial tool to support their career aspirations.
+Bombyx technology is currently being introduced to fashion design degree programmes at the University of Leeds, giving students hands-on experience with a key digital industrial tool to support their career aspirations.

 Come and say hello to the team on our Future Factory stand, Y2.

-Registration costs £9.50 + VAT and booking fee, and include entry to the full programme and exhibition on both days as well as use of the event app.
+Registration costs £9.50 + VAT and booking fee and includes entry to the full programme and exhibition on both days as well as the use of the event app.